 1.9.4.
 Some doors will be interfaced with video equipment for alarm assessment.

-Contractor shall install video equipment, Cameras, cabling, storage and monitor equipment so that specific alarm event at each such location shall automatically activate video equipment and display the captured images on designated monitor equipment.
-See Appendix E for optional video equipment examples.
+The contractor shall install video equipment, Cameras, cabling, storage, and monitor equipment so that a specific alarm event at each such location automatically activates

 2.0.
 General Requirements - Government Support.